harvard-library-imaging-services/Installing_OpenJPEG_on_Windows10_Linux_MacOS/README.md

 ### Why install GrokImageCompression?

 The original JPEG 2000 standard only accommodated three color encoding declarations: sGray, sYCC, and sRGB.
-As color management gained popularity, and a wider variety of color encoding display profiles were being embedded in images, the standard was amended ([15444-1annexi.pdf](https://wiki.opf-labs.org/download/attachments/11337762/15444-1annexi.pdf?version=1&modificationDate=1324478641000)) so accommodate the use of restricted ICC profiles .
+As color management gained popularity and a wider variety of [ICC](https://en.wikipedia.org/wiki/ICC_profile) display profiles were being embedded in images, the standard was amended in 2004 ([15444-1annexi.pdf](https://wiki.opf-labs.org/download/attachments/11337762/15444-1annexi.pdf?version=1&modificationDate=1324478641000)) to accommodate the use of restricted ICC profiles.

-As of the *openjp2 library v2.3.1.*, OpenJPEG does not carry over the display profiles embedded within the source image, but instead converts the image colorspace to sRGB on output.
+As of the *openjp2 library v2.3.1.*, OpenJPEG does not carry over the ICC display profiles embedded within the source image, but instead converts any color encoding to sRGB on output.

-[GrokImageCompression](https://grokimagecompression.github.io/grok/) is an open-source JP2 encoder based on the OpenJPEG code that successfully generates JP2 images encoded with the same colorspace (and ICC display profile) found in the source image.
+[GrokImageCompression](https://grokimagecompression.github.io/grok/) is an open-source JP2 encoder based on the OpenJPEG code that produces JP2 images encoded with the same colorspace -- includes the same ICC display profile -- resident in the source image.

 ## 1. Install Ubuntu 20.04 LTS